 I am a relationship and child welfare attorney, mediator and Zen priest in San Francisco.
 I have had an active spiritual and meditation practice of one form or another for more than three decades.
 In 2004, I found Zen practice (or Zen practice found me) and I became a student of Zen and a practicing member of Hartford Street Zen Center.
-I began studying with my heart teacher, the late Surei Darlene Cohen, in 2004, received jukai in 2006, and priest ordination in 2010 with Darlene.
+I began studying with my heart teacher, the late Surei Darlene Cohen, in 2004, receiving Jukai (Lay Ordination) in 2006 and Priest Ordination in 2010.
 I also served as a Board member and past president of the Hartford Street Zen Center Board of Directors from 2005 to 2012, guiding the Board through a host of the challenges faced by a small temple and sangha.

 My past Board experience also includes membership and participation on the non-profit Governing Board and Board of Directors of Community Boards, a community-based mediation organization, from 1985 to 1986.